mharju/lab/README.md

 ## Screenshot

-This is a demo of evaluating a listener in-line for the view.
-The data is then pushed to the websocket and the view is updated real time.
+This is a demo of evaluating some lat-long pairs and adding them to the view.

 ![Screenshot](screenshot.png)